Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

-and so on.\\ We say that $(V_n)_n$ is pre-nuclear with dense images if further each of the transition maps has dense image.\\ \\ If $A$ is a Noetherian Banach $K$-algebra with Noetherian unit ball and $L$ is a smooth $(K, A)$-Lie--Rinehart algebra admitting a smooth Lie lattice, then for any coadmissible $\w{U_A(L)}$-module $M=\varprojlim M_n$, Lemma \ref{nuclearimpliespre} implies that the system formed by the $M_n$ is pre-nuclear with dense images.
-More generally, an inverse system of Banach spaces describing a Fr\'echet space as a pseudo-nuclear space is pre-nuclear. \begin{lem} \begin{enumerate}[(i)] \item If $(V_i)$ and $(W_i)$ are two pre-nuclear systems, then $(V_i\h{\otimes}_KW_i)$ is pre-nuclear. \item Let $(V_i)$ be a pre-nuclear system and let $W_i\leq V_i$ be closed subspaces such that $(V_i/W_i)$ forms an inverse system of Banach spaces (i.e., $\rho_n(W_{n+1})\subset W_n$).
+We say that $(V_n)_n$ is \textbf{pre-nuclear with dense images} if furthermore each of the transition maps has dense image.

+If $A$ is an affinoid $K$-algebra, $L$ a smooth $(K, A)$-Lie--Rinehart algebra admitting a smooth Lie lattice, then for any coadmissible $\w{U_A(L)}$-module $M=\varprojlim M_n$, Lemma \ref{nuclearimpliespre} implies that the system formed by the $M_n$ is pre-nuclear with dense images.
+More generally, an inverse system of Banach spaces describing a Fr\'echet space as a pseudo-nuclear space is pre-nuclear. \begin{lem} \leavevmode \begin{enumerate}[(i)] \item If $(V_i)$ and $(W_i)$ are two pre-nuclear systems, then $(V_i\h{\otimes}_KW_i)$ is pre-nuclear. \item Let $(V_i)$ be a pre-nuclear system and let $W_i\leq V_i$ be closed subspaces such that $(V_i/W_i)$ forms an inverse system of Banach spaces (i.e., $\rho_n(W_{n+1})\subseteq W_n$).
 Then $(V_i/W_i)$ is pre-nuclear. \end{enumerate} \end{lem} \begin{proof} (i) is immediate from the definition of $\h{\otimes}$.
-For (ii), any bounded set $B$ in $V_{n+1}/W_{n+1}$ is contained in the image of some bounded set $\widetilde{B}\subset V_{n+1}$.
+For (ii), any bounded set $B$ in $V_{n+1}/W_{n+1}$ is contained in the image of some bounded set $\widetilde{B}\subseteq V_{n+1}$.
 Then we can find a suitable $\widetilde{B}'$ bounded in $V_{n+2}$, whose image in $V_{n+2}/W_{n+2}$ has the desired property. \end{proof}

-Recall from \cite[Lemma 3.76]{BamStein} that for any inverse system $(V_n, \rho_n)$ in $\widehat{\mathcal{B}}c_K$ indexed by $\mathbb{N}$, the right derived inverse limit $\mathrm{R}\varprojlim V_n$ exists and can be represented by the Roos complex
+Recall from \cite[Lemma 3.76]{BamStein} that for any inverse system $(V_n, \rho_n)$ in $\widehat{\mathcal{B}}c_K$ indexed by $\mathbb{N}$, the right derived inverse limit $\mathrm{R}\varprojlim V_n$ exists and can be represented by the \textbf{Roos complex}

-\begin{thm} Let $\dots V_{n+1}\to V_n\to \dots\to V_0$ be a pre-nuclear system of Banach $K$-vector spaces such that each transition map has dense image.
+\begin{thm} Let $\hdots \to V_{n+1}\to V_n\to \hdots\to V_0$ be a pre-nuclear system of Banach $K$-vector spaces such that each transition map has dense image.
 Then